In 1999 I lived in Iraq and I graduated with a bachelor’s degree in chemistry.

 I never thought I would leave Iraq.
 My dream was to get married, have kids, work, be with my siblings.
 Every Thursday and Friday I wanted to bring my kids to my dad’s and have them grow up with their cousins.
 We used to have these big reunions at his house.
 Sometimes there would be 30 people having lunch, on the floor.

-I love exploring the world, I love travelling.
+I love exploring the world, I love traveling.
 But I always wanted to go back home.

-I finally applied for an SIV (a green card) and after a year and a half I was approved.
+I finally applied for an SIV (Special Immigrant Visa, granted to people who aided US forces) and after a year and a half I was approved.
 We came to Utah when I was ready to have my second child.
 It was difficult.
 I had a degree and experience.
 I applied for tons of jobs but I couldn’t find one for a long time.

-Finally I found a job and shortly afterwards I applied for the MBA program at the U. It was a new beginning for me.
+Finally I found a job and shortly afterwards I applied for the MBA program at the University of Utah.
+It was a new beginning for me.

 It’s been a great experience even though I feel like the dumbest child in the class.
 I have to learn all this big language but I am grateful to be here, to pursue my dream of getting a master’s degree.
 There are exceptional professors and other people who are trying to help people find jobs and build their resumes.

 I’m working right now, but I wanted to start my own business.
 So, we created a business.
 I wanted to be in charge of my destiny.
 It’s still in the beginning.
 I’m just finishing the papers but it’s exciting for me to have my own business, my own life.

 I will hopefully be a citizen next year.
 That will be the greatest honor: to be American.
 To be part of this great country.
 In America, people follow their dreams.
 They can be as big as they want to make them.
 I am sure that I will have my own life, my children will be proud to be part of it and have America be part of who they are.